Zion Lutheran Church

 The first celebration service was held on April 15 at 2:00 P.M.
 Rev. Gaylord Spilker, son of Zion congregation, was guest speaker.
 A cake and punch reception was held following the service.

-A second celebration was held on July 8 at 11:00 AM .
+July 8 at 11:00 AM .
 Rev. David Bueltmann, former CID president, was the guest speaker.
 A Veteran Recognition and Confirmation Reunion Ceremony also took place in the afternoon.
 The Zion school was opened and historical memorabilia was displayed.

 Since 1893, the Lord our God has blessed us with the proclamation of God's Word in all its truth and purity.
 May the Lord continue to abide among us with His Blessings!
 May the pure Word of God be proclaimed in a new era unto the salvation of many souls.